jaxio/jaxio.github.com/documentation/celerio/convention.md

 This convention will allow you to upload a file transparently, save it to the corresponding table, then download it using a simple URL.

+## File Upload and Download

+When the following columns are present simultaneously in a table, Celerio generates various helper methods to ease file manipulation from the web tier to the persistence layer.

+* 'prefix'\_file\_name (String)
+* 'prefix'\_content\_type (String)
+* 'prefix'\_size or 'prefix'\_length or 'prefix'\_content\_length (int)
+* 'prefix'\_binary or 'prefix'\_content or 'prefix'\_blob or  (blob)

+Example: Here is the corresponding SQL code using 'mydoc' as a 'prefix'

+{% highlight sql %}
+    mydoc_content_type      varchar(255)    not null,
+    mydoc_size              integer         not null,
+    mydoc_file_name         varchar(255)    not null,
+    mydoc_binary            bytea,
+{% endhighlight %}

+This convention allows you to upload a file transparently, save it to the corresponding table, then download it using a simple URL.

+<a name="conventions-audit-entity"></a>
+## Auditing entity

+When the following columns are present simultaneously in a table, Celerio will use these columns to save the creation and last update using jpa listeners.

+* creationAuthor, creationBy, creePar (Date)
+* creationDate, dateCreation (Date)
+* lastModificationAuthor, lastModificationAt, derniereModificationPar, modifiePar (String)
+* lastModificationDate, dateDerniereModification, derniereModification (String)

+Example:

+{% highlight sql %}
+    creation_date            timestamp,
+    creation_author          varchar(200),
+    last_modification_date   timestamp,
+    last_modification_author varchar(200),
+{% endhighlight %}

+<a name="conventions-audit-table"></a>
+## Audit table

+When the following columns are present simultaneously in a table, Celerio will use these columns to save the creation and last update using jpa listeners.

+The table should be called either

+* audit
+* audit_log
+* audit_trail

+The table should contain the following columns

+* author‚ auteur (String)
+* event (String)
+* eventDate (Date)
+* stringAttribute1, attribute1, string1 (String)
+* stringAttribute2, attribute2, string2 (String)
+* stringAttribute3, attribute3, string3 (String)

+<a name="conventions-saved-search"></a>
+## Saved search table

+When the following columns are present simultaneously in a table, Celerio will use these columns to propose the user to save its searches

+The table should be called either

+* saved_search
+* saved_search_form

+The table should contain the following columns

+* formClass, formClassname (String)
+* name (String)
+* formContent (blob)
+* creationAuthor, creationBy, creePar, accountId (fk to account)

+Example:

+{% highlight sql %}
+CREATE TABLE SAVED_SEARCH (
+    id                            int not null IDENTITY,
+    name                          varchar(128) not null,
+    form_classname                varchar(256) not null,
+    form_content                  bytea,
+    account_id                    char(36) not null,

+    constraint saved_search_fk_1 foreign key (account_id) references ACCOUNT, primary key (id)
+);
+{% endhighlight %}

 ACCOUNT\_ID column & Hibernate Filter
 -------------------------------------